dev-drprasad/hsk00/README.md

 ## Supported Consoles

-- DATA FROG Y2 HD (568 in 1)
+- DATA FROG Y2-HD (568 in 1)
 - Extreme Mini HD Game Box
 - U-BOX EMX-041
 - DEXP RetroGAME Flash + 300 игр
-- Probably works with console whose SD card looks like below
+- Probably works with console with SD card which looks like below

 <p align="center">
 <img  src="./sd-layout.png" alt="data-frog-sd-card-files" width="500" />
 </p>

 Let me know if it works with other consoles.
 It helps other people

-## TODO

-- [ ] replace game
-- [ ] delete game

 ## Need Help